This is AI generated summarization, which may have errors. For context, always refer to the full article.

 The show will adapt the main story of its mobile game counterpart, which is known for its compelling world-building and heavy themes of war, class conflict, and discrimination.
 If you want to engross yourself in a gritty war story, check the show out.

-Arknights: Prelude to Dawn will premiere on October 28.
+Arknights: Prelude to Dawn premiered on October 28.
 No other details have been announced yet regarding its release.

 Koukyuu no Karasu/Raven of the Inner Palace